 It happened while I sat and visted with a member on a tiny wood bench on a dirt floor in his little ro’choch, just talking.
 Since K’ekchi is an all but forgotten language let me use a picture to translate.
 The inside of his ro’choch looked something like this.

 It was his home.
-A small 10×15 thatched roof, hand made house his family lived in.
+A small 10×15, thatched roof, hand made house his family lived in.
 By comparison, I was unbelievably wealthy to be there living on about 150$ a month just to preach to this guy how much God needed him to pay tithing.
-(And how rich he would he eternally if he did!)
+(And how rich he would be eternally if he did!)

 Not everyone gets a chance to go and live and work among the poorest people on our planet.
-But I wish were so because it only takes one time seeing and feeling the joy the girls in this picture felt getting lucky enough to take a take a bath that you realize an eternal truth of the universe:
+But I wish it were so.
+Because it only takes one time seeing and feeling the joy the girls in this picture felt getting lucky enough to take a take a bath that you realize an eternal truth of the universe:

 Happiness is relative, all you have to do find it, is change your perspective.